Updated: Dec 14, 2020

 Its a really tough part of trying to conceive that people rarely touch on, your GP is unlikely to talk about and you'll probably forget to ask your fertility specialist if you're seeing one 'cos you'll be too overwhelmed and bamboozled by all the other information they're giving you.

-It can help if you have a few pre-prepared answers up your sleeve for the dreaded question... here's a few of my suggestions:
+It can help if you have a few pre-prepared answers up your sleeve for the dreaded question... here are a few of my suggestions:

 A: Thats a really good question - I wish I knew the answer